- 1.No license is required to become a certified life coach in Connecticut — certification is voluntary but strongly recommended for credibility

 Top City

-How to Become a Life Coach in Connecticut
+How to Become a Certified Life Coach in Connecticut

 Starting a coaching practice in Connecticut means choosing between two very different markets.
 Fairfield County offers access to some of the wealthiest coaching clients in the country, but competition is fierce and clients expect top-tier credentials and polish.
 The Hartford and New Haven markets are more moderate, with solid demand from corporate, academic, and healthcare sectors.